sylvain-meunier/stageL3/Rapport/rapport.typ

       (
         key:"articulation",
         short:"articulation",
-        desc:[describes how a specific note is played by the performer.
+        desc:[Describes how a specific note is played by the performer.
 For instance, _staccato_ means the note shall not be maintained, and instead last only a few musical units, depending on the context.
 On the other hand, a fermata (_point d'orgue_ in French) indicates that the note should stay longer than indicated, to the performer's discretion.], group:"Definitions"
       ),